A Summer Story

 “Kevin, he makes this look easy,” I said to my husband as we coasted across the smooth ocean toward… well who knows where?

 “Yeah, it’s nice to be in capable hands, with someone who knows their business,” he replied.
-“He’s been a charter fishing captain for many years.”
+“He’s been an Orlando fishing guide for many years.”

 I haven’t seen Kevin this relaxed in quite some time, the responsibilities of life and the projects at home had been keeping us busy lately, a little too busy to be honest.
 This day was well needed and deserved, there were no timetables, no agendas and plenty of sunshine, the morning was quickly changing our attitudes, and I could see the corners of my husband’s mouth beginning to curl upwards.
 We needed a day off, and THIS is just what the doctor had ordered.

 I had taken on the task of redecorating our home between jobs lately, and under Sharon’s direction, we managed to paint the whole interior and tidy things up.
 It was time, we had become “empty nesters,” the last couple of years and I wasn’t used to not having our son around to keep us occupied.
 When Sharon suggested a fishing trip, I was skeptical at first, but surprised by her enthusiasm when she mentioned going on a charter.